Momolem/knowledgebase-quarz/content/Software Engineering/Clean Code/Design Patterns/Bridge.md

 #### Abstraction and Implementation

-The [[Gang of Four|GoF]] book  introduces the terms _Abstraction_ and _Implementation_ as part of the Bridge definition.
+The [GoF](Gang%20of%20Four.md) book  introduces the terms _Abstraction_ and _Implementation_ as part of the Bridge definition.
 In my opinion, the terms sound too academic and make the pattern seem more complicated than it really is.
-Having read the simple example with shapes and colors, let’s decipher the meaning behind the [[Gang of Four|GoF]] book’s scary words.
+Having read the simple example with shapes and colors, let’s decipher the meaning behind the [GoF](Gang%20of%20Four.md) book’s scary words.

 _Abstraction_ (also called _interface_) is a high-level control layer for some entity.
 This layer isn’t supposed to do any real work on its own.
 It should delegate the work to the _implementation_ layer (also called _platform_).